nikolashn/basque/MANUAL.md

 Syntax (label) `<identifier>:`

 A goto statement jumps to a position in execution specified by a label.
+A goto statement can only jump to a label in the same scope as the statment itself, or to a label in an outer scope.

 ```
 # Prints the even numbers between 0 and 15